The Odessa File: Film adaptation and SS Captain Eduard Roschmann

 The film adaptation The Odessa File was released in 1974 starring Jon Voight and Maximilian Schell.
 It was directed by Ronald Neame with a score by Andrew Lloyd Webber.
 It is based rather loosely on the book, but it brought about the exposure of the real-life "Butcher of Riga", Eduard Roschmann.
 After the film was released to the public, he was arrested by the Argentine police, skipped bail, and fled to Asunción, Paraguay, where he died on 10 August 1977.

 Real life SS members in the novel

 In The Odessa File the head of ODESSA is given as SS General Richard Glücks, who is determined to destroy the State of Israel nearly two decades after the end of World War II, while the head of ODESSA in Germany is a former SS Officer called the "Werwolf", who is implied to be SS General Hans-Adolf Prützmann.
 (If the real Glücks had still been alive, he would have been 74 years old and Prützmann would have been 62 in 1963.
 The part of Glücks in the 1974 movie was played by Hannes Messemer.)

 Reception

 Reviewing the novel on its initial release, The Guardian wrote that "in Forsyth's hands the 'documentary thriller' had assumed its most sophisticated form".

-Other reviews noted that the book, although set in 1963, was timely on account of then-current events in the Middle East.
+Writing in the New York Times, Richard P. Brickner criticized the novel's characterization, writing that both Peter Miller and the novel itself "lack character" and that Miller is "merely another plotting device, with a moral fuse attached".
+He also argued that Forsyth had "borrowed painful, live history in order to spring a few quick thrills".
+However, Brickner identified Forsyth's historical narration and his command of technical detail as strengths, stating that the author described equipment and operational procedures with authority.

+German Reception and Social Themes

+Beyond its thriller elements, the novel explores the slow pace of Vergangenheitsbewältigung (coming to terms with the past) in 1960s West Germany.
+Forsyth depicts a society where former Nazi elites had reassumed influential positions in business, law enforcement, and politics, often impeding official efforts to prosecute war criminals.

+Upon its 1973 German release (under the title Die Akte Odessa), where it spent 12 weeks at number one on Der Spiegel's bestseller list (April 9 – July 1), German critical response was divided.
+Writing for Die Zeit, critic Hellmuth Karasek argued that exaggerating the SS subterranean network into an all-powerful "state within a state" bordered on fictional bravado.
+Other contemporary reviewers, such as Birgit Lahann in the Frankfurter Allgemeine Zeitung, questioned the ethics of framing Holocaust survivors' diaries within a commercial thriller narrative.

+Sequel novels

+Two sequel novels to The Odessa File were written by Frederick Forsyth in collaboration with Tony Kent.

+The first, Revenge of Odessa, was published in October 2025 after being announced before Forsyth's death in June 2025.
+A second sequel, The Odessa Assassin, was announced in early 2026 and is scheduled for publication in November 2026.